vikejs/vike/README.md

  - When no page matches the URL (acting as a `404` page).
  - When one of your `.page.*` files throws an error (acting as a `500` page).

-`vite-plugin-ssr` automatically sets `contextProps.pageProps.is404: boolean` allowing you to decided whether to show a `404` or `500` page.
+`vite-plugin-ssr` automatically sets `pageContext.pageProps.is404: boolean` allowing you to decided whether to show a `404` or `500` page.
-(Normally `contextProps.pageProps` is completely defined/controlled by you and `vite-plugin-ssr`'s source code doesn't know anything about `contextProps.pageProps` but this is the only exception.)
+(Normally `pageContext.pageProps` is completely defined/controlled by you and `vite-plugin-ssr`'s source code doesn't know anything about `pageContext.pageProps` but this is the only exception.)

 You can define `_error.page.js` like any other page and create `_error.page.client.js` and `_error.page.server.js`.